Deception is much harder to spot than most people think.

 - Ask odd questions, after the free recall stage is complete.
 Ask spatial or temporal questions that go beyond coaching or preparation.
 Here are some examples...

 A lie is not stable like the truth.
 So keeping all the pieces straight in our head becomes more difficult as the lie grows in complexity.
-Getting someone to retell their story and checking it against the new information you gleaned when you increased the cognitive load should help you spot the discrepancies more easily.
+Telling the story under increased cognitive load may reveal new information and reveal any discrepancies.

 Art as interview